FuelLabs/fuels-ts/apps/docs/src/guide/testing/index.md

 ### Configuring the Test Node

 `launchTestNode` creates a temporary snapshot directory and configurations every time it runs.
-The path to this directory is passed given to `fuel-core` via the `--snapshot` flag.
+The path to this directory is passed to `fuel-core` via the `--snapshot` flag.

 The default snapshot used is that of the current testnet network iteration.
 [Click here](https://github.com/FuelLabs/fuels-ts/blob/master/.fuel-core/configs) to see what it looks like.